-Department of Toxic Substances Control (DTSC): The Department's mission is to restore, protect and enhance the environment, to ensure public health, environmental quality and economic vitality, by regulating hazardous waste, conducting and overseeing cleanups, and developing and promoting pollution prevention.
-DTSC protects residents from exposures to hazardous wastes.
-DTSC operates programs to:
+Department of Toxic Substances Control (DTSC): The department's mission is to restore, protect, and enhance the environment, to ensure public health, environmental quality, and economic vitality, by regulating hazardous waste, conducting and overseeing cleanups, and developing and promoting pollution prevention.
+The DTSC protects residents from exposures to hazardous wastes and operates programs to:

-- Deal with the aftermath of improper hazardous waste management by overseeing site cleanups. - Prevent releases of hazardous waste by ensuring that those who generate, handle, transport, store, and dispose of wastes do so properly. - Take enforcement actions against those who fail to manage hazardous wastes appropriately. - Explore and promote means of preventing pollution, and encourage reuse and recycling. - Evaluate soil, water and air samples taken at sites, and develop new analytical methods.
+Deal with the aftermath of improper hazardous waste management by overseeing site cleanups.

+- Prevent releases of hazardous waste by ensuring that those who generate, handle, transport, store, and dispose of wastes do so properly. - Take enforcement actions against those who fail to manage hazardous wastes appropriately. - Explore and promote means of preventing pollution, and encourage reuse and recycling. - Evaluate soil, water, and air samples taken at sites, and develop new analytical methods.

-Integrated Waste Management Board (IWMB): Protects the public health and safety and the environment through waste prevention, waste diversion, and safe waste processing and disposal.
-The IWMB is responsible for managing California's solid waste stream.
-The Board is helping California divert its waste from landfills by:
+Department of Resources Recovery and Recycling (CalRecycle): Protects the public health and safety and the environment through waste prevention, waste diversion, and safe waste processing and disposal.
+CalRecycle is responsible for managing California's solid waste stream and is helping California divert its waste from landfills by: